cdsittampalam/documentation/docs/Security & Cryptography.md

 Each data center contains dedicated computing equipment to support the MPC, Qredo blockchain, and watcher components.
 This includes:

-*   a Qredo appliance housing two Rasberry Pi units for the Qredo blockchain non-validator (backup node) and an MPC node.
+*   Qredo appliances housing Rasberry Pi units for MPC nodes.
 The MPC node can be a client or server node.

-*   a PC that holds the watcher and Blockchain validator services in Docker containers.
+*   a PC that holds the watcher and Blockchain validator services.

 Whenever transactions are written to the Qredo blockchain, the transactions are backed up on another device.
 Similarly, encrypted MPC keys are copied to each of the server and clients across multiple data centers.